Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Introduction

 Cross-classified data are found in various scientific fields, including marketing and ecology \citep[e.g.][]{allenby1998marketing,browne2005variance}.
 For example, sales data might be recorded for both customers and products; observations in this dataset can be classified by the customer making the purchase and by the product sold.
 The standard modeling strategy for such data is to use multi-way crossed random effects models, in which the random effect unique to each observation is additively decomposed into components corresponding to different ways.

 Despite their widespread usage and methodological simplicity, crossed random effects models suffer from high computational costs involving the evaluation of multiple integrals.
 This issue is particularly severe when the outcome variable is non-Gaussian and the sample size is large.
-To address these issues, several scalable methods have been proposed, including composite likelihood approaches \citep{bellio2023scalable,xu2023gaussian}, variational approximations \citep{jeon2017variational,torabi2012likelihood}, and iterative algorithms such as backfitting and block-wise updates \citep{ghosh2022backfitting,ghosh2022scalable,ghandwani2023scalable}.
-While these methods improve computational efficiency, they often require model-specific derivations and are limited in their applicability to a broader class of outcome distributions.
+To address these issues, several scalable methods have been proposed, including composite likelihood approaches \citep{bellio2023scalable,xu2023gaussian}, variational approximations \citep{jeon2017variational,torabi2012likelihood}, iterative algorithms such as backfitting and block-wise updates \citep{ghosh2022backfitting,ghosh2022scalable,ghandwani2023scalable}, and Bayesian methods \citep{papaspiliopoulos2020scalable,ghosh2021convergence}.
+While these methods improve computational efficiency, they often require model-specific derivations tailored to the form of the likelihood and are limited in their applicability to a broader class of outcome distributions.

 To address the aforementioned challenges, this study proposes a novel and unified modeling strategy, and a scalable estimation algorithm for crossed random effects models applicable to various outcome types.
-Inspired by the grouped fixed effects models for panel data analysis \citep[e.g.,][]{hahn2010panel, bonhomme2015grouped}, our approach assumes a grouping structure for each way of the random effects.
-Specifically, individuals within the same group along one way share the same random effect in that dimension.
-Such a grouping structure enables us to estimate the parameters, including the unknown grouping structure, with a simple iterative algorithm that avoids computationally intensive procedures such as numerical integration.
-This approach can be regarded as a discretization of the random effects distributions, and we also propose a post-processing procedure to obtain smoother estimates of random effects using quasi-posterior probabilities.
+Inspired by the grouped fixed effects models for panel data analysis \citep[e.g.,][]{hahn2010panel, bonhomme2015grouped}, our approach assumes a discrete distribution for each way of the random effects.
+Such a discrete structure enables us to estimate the parameters, including the unknown discrete random effects, with a simple iterative algorithm that avoids computationally intensive procedures such as numerical integration.
+We also propose a post-processing procedure to obtain smoother estimates of random effects using quasi-posterior probabilities.